-We are making our way through our summer fun list and this week I decided it was time to learn about outer space.
-So, to make things a little more interesting I thought it might be more fun to pull out the Lego bin and make a Lego solar system.
+We are making our way through our summer fun list and this week I decided it was time to learn about outer space…with a LEGO solar system.
+We are always looking for fun STEM activities to make learning engaging for the kids – adding LEGO blocks to the mix seemed like a fun idea!

 Cool Facts About Planets in Our Solar System

 Through our research, we discovered some cool facts about planets that we could incorporate in our activity…

 Sun – the Sun is 150 million kilometres away from the Earth

 Mercury – is the smallest planet in our solar system